In the next ten minutes, get ready to:

 There were two primary areas of focus for us:

-- Rethinking our high HbA1c clinics: We used to conduct high HbA1c clinics three times a week to offer added support for those with a HbA1c above 64mmol/moL.
+- Rethinking our high HbA1c clinics: We used to conduct high HbA1c clinics three times a week to offer added support for those with an HbA1c above 64mmol/moL.
 However, by introducing HCL, individuals can lower their HbA1c levels below 64mmol/mol, eliminating the need for frequent clinics.
 We’ve optimised by reducing these clinics to once a week, raising the threshold to 69mmol/moL, and reallocating those two sessions to HCL onboarding.

-- Revamping our school education program: Traditionally, we invested significant time educating schools about diabetes and carbohydrate counting.
+- Revamping our school education program: Traditionally, we invested significant time in educating schools about diabetes and carbohydrate counting.
 The pandemic taught us the power of online educational tools.
 Instead of reverting to face-to-face sessions, we’ve transitioned to video training and online competency tests.
 This award-winning program freed up precious time for our nurses and dietitians to focus on HCL onboarding.
 All the tools and how-to guides can be downloaded.

 These combined efforts have effectively tripled our onboarding capacity, allowing us to grow from 3-5 individuals per month to 12-15.